ruclty/Daisy/README.md

     "one-hot_cols":" required, a list contains index of the one-hot columns " , "ordinal_cols":" required, a list contains index of the ordinal columns " , "model": " required, model of the generator, LGAN(LSTM) or VGAN(MLP) " ,
-    "dis_model" " optional, model of the discriminator, lstm or mlp, default mlp ", "n_epochs": " required, num of training epochs " ,
+    "dis_model": " optional, model of the discriminator, lstm or mlp, default mlp ", "n_epochs": " required, num of training epochs " ,
     "steps_per_epoch": " required, steps per epoch " ,
     "n_search": " required, training times " ,